 The life and death urgency of preaching doesn't end with Jesus' earthly ministry, but mobilizes his church.
-In Luke 9:1-2 we read that Jesus gave the twelve "power and authority ... and he sent them out to preach the kingdom of God and to heal the sick."
-Next, in Luke 10, a broader group of seventy-two is sent to every town and place with the stirring reminder: "He who listens to you listens to me; he who rejects you rejects me; but he who rejects me rejects him who sent me" (v.
+In Luke 9:1-2, we read that Jesus gave the twelve "power and authority ... and he sent them out to proclaim the kingdom of God and to heal."
+Next, in Luke 10, a broader group of seventy-two is sent to every town and place with the stirring reminder: "The one who hears you hears me, and the one who rejects you rejects me, and the one who rejects me rejects him who sent me" (v.
 16).
-In the Spirit's power, preaching covers the earth with the gospel, like wave upon wave cross a lake after a stone splashes in its center.
+In the Spirit's power, preaching covers the earth with the gospel like wave upon wave cross a pond after a stone splashes in its center.